r-e-d-ant/currency-converter/README.md

 To try it you must signup for your own API key,
 And it's simple go <a href="https://free.currencyconverterapi.com/free-api-key">here</a> to get one.

-* To run it just go in terminal, in same folder and type
+* To run it just go in terminal, in same folder and type<br>
 $ python3 app.py

 • Screen Shot